 Sharon Fish has been working as a certified Speech-Language Pathologist since 1984.
 Sharon has provided therapy for all age groups, from infant to senior citizens, with her primary experience assessing and providing therapy to young children, ages infant through five years.
 Sharon has worked in private clinics, but her experience is concentrated in the public school system and Child Find.
 From 1984-2007, Sharon worked mainly in the public school system, both in California and Colorado.
 In 2007, Sharon brought her skills and talent to Child Find, working on a multidisciplinary team assessing children from infants to five years old.
 In 2015, Sharon became a member of the Havern School faculty, providing services to children, ages five to 15, with learning disabilities.
 Sharon received her Bachelor of Arts in Communicative Disorders and her Master of Arts degree in Speech-Language Pathology (SLP) from San Diego State University.
 She earned her Certificate of Clinical Competence in Speech-Language Pathology from the American Speech-Language and Hearing Association, is licensed by Colorado Department of Education as a Speech-Language Pathologist and certified by the Colorado Department of Regulatory Agencies (DORA) as a Speech-Language Pathologist.

-Dr. Courtney Tolinski is a clinical and educational psychologist.
+Dr. Courtney Tolinski is a clinical and educational psychologist and the Director of the Learning Evaluation Center.
 She received her Bachelor of Arts Degree in Psychology from the University of Michigan, Ann Arbor and her Master of Arts in School and Community Psychology and Doctorate degree in Educational Psychology from Wayne State University in Detroit, MI.
-Courtney has been working with children and families as a clinical and school psychologist for the past eight years.
+Courtney has been working with children and families as a clinical and school psychologist for the past ten years.
 She has worked with children, adolescents and young adults, ages two through 25, in a variety of settings, including schools, outpatient mental health clinics and psychiatric hospitals.
 She is a Nationally Certified School Psychologist and an active member of the National Association for School Psychologists as well as the Colorado Society of School Psychologists.